abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Most explanatory media make participants run their own feedback loop.md

 The situation is perhaps slightly worse in video formats.
 In books, readers are in complete control of the pace, but in videos, there’s a default pace, and viewers must actively decide to subvert it.

-My theory as to why this is true: [Metacognitive supports require dynamic, participatory environments](Metacognitive%20supports%20require%20dynamic,%20participatory%20environments.md).
+My theory as to why this is true: [[Metacognitive supports require dynamic, participatory environments]].

 # References